★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Asian life, health, protection, high-net-worth, bancassurance, agency, and insurance-based wealth accumulation

-Operating_profit_share uses FY2025 core earnings by operating segment, normalized across Asia, Canada, U.S., and Global WAM, excluding Corporate and Other.
+Operating_profit_share uses first-half 2026 core earnings of C$1.673 billion, normalized across Asia, Global WAM, Canada, and U.S. and excluding Corporate and Other.
 Revenue_share is omitted because insurance revenue is less comparable across protection, wealth, CSM amortization, and asset-management economics.
+Q2 Asia core earnings rose 21% at constant exchange rates; APE sales, new-business CSM, and NBV rose 21%, 17%, and 13%, respectively.

 Competitive